While I was taking a shower this morning something I had accidentally read last night on the web hit me like a rock:

 Well, look at my refugium NOW!

-My paternal grandfather’s tomes I said.
-He is the genius of my family, in both the modern and the ancient sense (the latter at least to me, my sisters having my father instead as their genius: see a Roman genius below).
+My paternal grandfather’s tomes, I said.
+He is the genius of our family, in both the modern and the ancient sense (the latter at least to me, my sisters having my father instead as their genius: see a Roman genius below.)

-My father’s side means the North-Eastern Italian alpine region of Piedmont – ie part of Gallia Cisalpina – a totally different universe I’m ignorant of except for what was transmitted to us by my father himself, no small thing in any case.
+My father’s side means the North-West Italian alpine region of Piedmont – ie part of Gallia Cisalpina and Gallia Narbonensis – a totally different universe I’m ignorant of except for what was transmitted to us by dad himself – no small thing in any case.

-I never met my grandfather.
-He died of leukaemia 2 years before I was born.
-I’ll say we are somewhat black sheep (oves nigrae?) compared to him – my father and I.
+I never met grandpa.
+He died of leukemia 2 years before I was born.
+I’ll say we are somewhat black sheep (oves nigrae?) compared to him – my dad and I.